skrey/yellow-extensions/source/disqus/README.md

 ## Installation

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/disqus.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

+This extension uses an online service with cookies, there's the [comments extension](https://github.com/GiovanniSalmeri/yellow-comments) as an alternative.

 ## Developer